ardaguclu/ssearch/README.md

 `curl -X GET 'http://localhost:7981/search?bucket=Test&filter=Apple&result-count=1'`

-It gives results retrieved from localstack S3 simulating AWS S3.
+It returns results retrieved from localstack S3 simulating AWS S3.

 ### DISCLAIMER & NOTES

 * If you use Ssearch from out of your VPC or in your VPC without defining S3 as an internal endpoint, there will be additional data in/out cost like any other use case of S3 satisfying former conditions.

-* In 0.9.1 version, Ssearch skips files whose sizes are greater than 500mb or types are in parquet.
-Lastly, it does not search in metadata.
+### ROADMAP

-* In ongoing versions, these features will be added preemptively.
+In ongoing versions, these features listed below will be added preemptively;

+* Searching in files whose sizes are greater than 500mb.
+* Searching in files whose types are in Parquet or Binary or compressed.
+* Searching in metadata.